gislab-npo/gislab-doc/docs/general/terms.rst

    machine which runs GIS.lab client system launched from GIS.lab server

 *Client's root*
-   concrete directory on GIS.lab server in which GIS.lab client is installed with a special tool named ``debootstrap``; it has almost the same filesystem hierarchy as a standard xubuntu desktop installation with GIS.lab integration changes - and this is what one can see in running GIS.lab client; from this directory is then created GIS.lab client image which is mounted over network as a `client's root partition` during boot process
+   a directory on GIS.lab server in which GIS.lab client is installed with a special tool named ``debootstrap``; it has almost the same filesystem hierarchy as a standard Ubuntu desktop installation with GIS.lab integration changes - and this is what one can see in running GIS.lab client; from this directory is then created GIS.lab client image which is mounted over network as a `client's root partition` during boot process